MagalixCorp/kubeguard-actions/helm/README.md

 A Helm Deployment Template is used to deploy the UI app.

-A Helm Service Template is used to create a gateway to the UI pods running in the deployment.
+A Helm Service  is used to create a gateway to the UI pods running in the deployment.

 An Ingress is used to rewrite the path of the service to offer it externally.